Slamy/Wiki_MiSTer/Developer-journey:-Implementing-the-Head-On-sound-PCB.md

 > at 48khz, results in a loop of: \
 > {97{2}, 1, 33{0}, 1}

-MaxAmplitude should be set to the highest number that fits, in for example 32 bits, to keep precision.
+MaxAmplitude should be set to the highest number that fits, to keep precision.
-Normally I use fixed point math with 32 of precision for multiplications like this.
+Normally I use fixed point math with 32 of precision, for multiplications like this.
 Later we will convert to 16 bits precision, for the output.

 We implemented in SystemVerilog this like so: